xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 Sometimes we refer the website we made in the last part as **static website**: yes, you can still interact with it, you can still see animation, you can even change the data sources once a while.
 But the idea is that: there are not a lot of things a user can do dynamically.
 For example, you need to physically update the dataset whenever you need to change anything.

-The primary reason is that there is no server and database support for the website.
+The primary reason is that there are no server and database support for the website.
 Notice that we do not actually rent a server in the frontend part and we use GitHub Pages to host our website, which can only support static website.

 In this part, we will set up a backend environment for our website we just made.
 We will use MongoDB as our database and Python-eve as our API support.